Flying into City of Derry Airport

 For further guidance please see attached link to DAERA website on Travelling with Pets: https://www.daera-ni.gov.uk/articles/travelling-pets.

 Direct Bus Services are available throughout the day from City of Derry Airport.
-Download our Bus Timetable for full information and you can book your Bus Tickets directly on the Translink website.
+Book your Bus Tickets directly on the Translink website.

 Private Taxi hire and easy motorway links mean getting to and from City of Derry Airport couldn’t be easier.